Eric Trump agrees to testify in New York investigation — but not until after election

-Previously, investigators said, Eric Trump agreed to be interviewed July 22 — but then canceled.
+Previously, investigators said, Eric Trump agreed to be interviewed on July 22 — but then canceled.
 After that, the attorney general’s office said, Eric Trump’s lawyers declined to schedule another interview, citing “rights afforded to every individual under the Constitution.”

 In late August, the office of Attorney General Letitia James (D) filed a motion in state court in Manhattan, asking a judge to compel Eric Trump to testify.